 Verify UI changes across browsers

-TooltipMessage:default story that is tested in Chrome and Firefox, you’ll be notified when changes happen in either Chrome or Firefox.
+TooltipMessage:default story tested in Chrome and Firefox, you’ll get a notification when changes happen in either browser.

 You can see changes for the browser’s snapshot in the review workflow.